dibikhin/nodejs-func-patterns/README.md

-# nodejs-func-patterns
-Node.js GoF patterns in functional style
+# The Gang of Four patterns in a functional style for Node.js